Gazda02/My-projects/README.md

-This is my fully working calculator.
+This is my last, fully working calculator.
+No GUI for now.